Ishikari Plain

 Ishikari Plain (石狩平野) is a plain in western Hokkaido.
 The area of the plain is approximately 3800km^{2}.
 The central city is Sapporo.
 Rice cultivation is very popular in the Ishikari Plain.

+Popular Culture

+A fictionalized version of Ishikari Plain is extensively featured in the 2025 action-adventure video game Ghost of Yōtei.
+In the game, it serves as the primary setting for hunting the Oni, a member of the Yōtei Six, the main antagonists of the game.